 Now, the new stuff.

 Their magic valves are amazing.
-I don’t understand how the fuck this works but it works: you put the AirPod in, and then it equalizes pressure so that the rubber cup seals against your ears without trapping air inside uncomfortably.
+I don’t understand how this works but it does: you put the AirPod in, and then it equalizes pressure so that the rubber cup seals against your ears without trapping air inside uncomfortably.
 This alone destroys all competition in the rubber-cupped earbud space.
 I’ve never had anything so reliably comfortable also go in my ear.

 The noise cancellation is truly impressive.
 It just cleans things up so well.
 John Gruber noted this in his review: you can use them without music to enjoy silence wherever you are.
 It’s really nice.
 If I still worked in open plan offices, I would submit an expense report with these on it and go to the mat for their indispensable value.

 Speaking of rubber cups, it’s impressive how they snap into place.
 You know they’re seated properly.
 It’s a very tactile experience.
 Feels great, and yet again, just destroys the incumbent rubber cup bullshit gang.
 Replacements are $4.
 These also make the buds so much easier to clean compared to the gunk scoops on the last model.
 Each cup has its own screen to prevent crud entering the speaker chamber it covers.

 I love them for music as much as voice calls.
 I can hear myself clearly despite the rubber cups and my correspondent sounds like they’re in a quiet room with me.

 One gripe: the things are just supposed to die when their battery does?
 I wish Apple would make the batteries replaceable.
 I’m not sure how to make that work against the miniaturization at play, but it seems worth doing.
 I bought the Apple Care+ for $30 because I know I’ll destroy these batteries inside two years.
 That will give me a free replacement when it happens, assuming I don’t lose them.